bankcex/docs/the-fuse-chain/consensus-contracts/stake-delegate-and-withdraw.md

 ## Withdraw

-Both stakers and validators can withdraw their BankCEX tokens, up to the staked/delegated amount, at any time.
-The withdrawn amount will be deducted from the validator stake amount, and if the stake amount becomes below the minimum stake amount - the validator will be removed from the BankCEX chain validators list.
+Both stakers and validators can withdraw their Bankcoin tokens, up to the staked/delegated amount, at any time.
+The withdrawn amount will be deducted from the validator stake amount, and if the stake amount becomes below the minimum stake amount - the validator will be removed from the Bankcoin chain validators list.

 There are two options to withdraw: